Indiana Supreme Court

 The Mortgage Foreclosure Trial Court Assistance Project (MFTCAP) is a joint effort between the Indiana Lieutenant Governor, the Indiana Foreclosure Prevention Network (IFPN) and the Indiana Supreme Court’s Division of State Court Administration (STAD) to assist trial courts in scheduling and conducting mortgage foreclosure settlement conferences.
 The MFTCAP utilizes trained facilitators and logistical coordinators to bring borrowers and lenders together to discuss all available options to foreclosure.

 On this website, you will find general information about the Mortgage Foreclosure Trial Court Assistance Project, as well as step-by-step guidance and resources for courts wishing to structure their own settlement conference programs.

-This program is funded through a $50.00 filing fee on all mortgage foreclosure cases filed between July 1, 2009 and December 31, 2012.
+This program is funded through a $50.00 filing fee on all mortgage foreclosure cases filed after July 1, 2009.
+This fee expires on July 1, 2017.

 Any attorneys, judges, or mediators who seek further guidance, or who wish to assist with the MFTCAP, should contact Elizabeth Daulton, Project Manager of the Mortgage Foreclosure Trial Court Assistance Project, firstname.lastname@example.org.

 Step 1: Evaluate Your County/District Foreclosure Rate and Local Resources

 Step 2: Review Current Pilot Project Models/Procedures

 Step 5: Implementation!

 There are currently several different settlement conference models being used in the various MFTCAP counties.
 The differences in these models are largely based on the differences in the number of foreclosure filings and local foreclosure-prevention resources.